Founded by former Capcom staff, developer Inti Creates has spent the last two decades establishing a reputation within

 I was pleasantly surprised by how much I enjoyed the game’s aesthetic.
 Characters and environments are fully realized and have a level of detail that you don’t always see in pixel art games.
 Inti Creates nailed the fantasy setting they were aiming for, and you can tell that all the animations and levels were carefully handcrafted to fit in with the game’s overall look.

-The soundtrack impressed me as well, with a nice selection of background music that always fit the mood of each activity, from simply roaming around the village to hacking away at goblins.
+The soundtrack impressed me as well, with a nice selection of background music that always fits the mood of each activity, from simply roaming around the village to hacking away at goblins.
 As a Westerner, I would have liked the option to play with an English dub, but the Japanese voice actors did an excellent job.
-My only criticism would be that the character action dialogue can feel repetitive after awhile, and given this is a hack n’ slash game, you’re going to hear the same lines a lot.
+My only criticism would be that the character action dialogue can feel repetitive after a while, and given this is a hack n’ slash game, you’re going to hear the same lines a lot.

 I think even fans of Inti Creates’ previous work would agree that their games are largely gameplay-driven and usually have confusing or poorly explained narratives.
 Unfortunately, DMFD’s story falls into the same category.

 You play as a member of the Dragonblood Clan, whose home was destroyed by the Medius Empire, a group of religious monarchs that worship the divine ‘Celestials’.
 Seeking revenge, you make a pact with an ancient dragon named Atruum who bestows you with great power.
 From there, you spend most of the game taking quests from villagers who are prejudice of anyone with Dragonblood lineage.

 The more quests you complete, the more accepting the villagers become of you as word of your good deeds spreads quickly throughout the town, attracting new villagers to ask for your help.
 While I ultimately thought this was a great story device as it allows you to see the direct impact your actions have on the world, it made early sections feel like a slog.